Related Information

 Clients are also assisted in accessing medical services, employment counseling, job training and placement, government benefits, and housing.

-The program involves frequent court appearances, regular drug and alcohol testing, meetings with the WIT Court support team, and direct access to specialized services.
+The Recovery Court is a voluntary program, at least 18 months in length, for criminal offenders suffering from chronic and persistent mental illness involving frequent court appearances, regular drug and alcohol testing, meetings with the Recovery Court support team, and direct access to specialized services.

 Young Adult Court is a program in the Orange County Superior Court focusing on young adults who are charged with an eligible felony in Orange County.
 The goal of this program is to reduce recidivism and promote positive life outcomes.
 The Young Adult Court is held on alternating Fridays with Judge Maria Hernandez presiding in Department C1 of the Central Justice Center.
 The Young Adult Court takes referrals of defendants from Orange County that are between the ages of 18 to 25 years old that meet program criteria.
 Referrals are submitted via email to YAC@occourts.onmicrosoft.com.
 The Young Adult Court Coordinator will contact the referring attorney with the next available Young Adult Court meeting date and time.